Living in Arizona: Phoenix Growth, Desert Lifestyle & Affordable Southwest Living

 Lifestyle & Culture

-Life in Arizona revolves around outdoor living, warm weather, and relaxed pace.
+Life in Arizona is centered around warm weather, outdoor recreation, and a relaxed desert lifestyle.

 Education & Healthcare

-Arizona has growing universities and improving healthcare systems, especially in cities.
+Arizona has growing universities and expanding healthcare systems, especially in larger cities.

 Pros and Cons of Living in Arizona